lrq3000/pyFileFixity/README.md

 3- If you could not recover your files, you can try file scraping using photorec or other similar tools as a last resort to extract data based only from files content (no filename, often uncorrect filetype, file boundaries may be wrong so some data may be cut off, etc.).

 4- If you used pyFileFixity before the failure of your storage media, you can then use your pre-computed databases to check that files are intact (rfigc.py) and if they aren't, you can recover them (using header_ecc.py and structural_adaptive_ecc.py).
+It can also help if you recovered your files via data scraping, because your files will be totally unorganized, but you can use a previously generated database file to recover the full names and directory tree structure using rfigc.py --filescraping_recover.

 Todo